1. What is self-help housing?

 3. How many hours of labor will I and my family be required to contribute to the construction of all the houses in the group?

-Generally, about 1,600 hours of labor per household are needed to complete all the houses in the group.
-Each family contributes at least 40 hours each week to the building group during the 9-11 months of construction.
+Each family contributes at least 40 hours each week to the building group during the 10-14 months of construction.
 These hours include the labor of all owners, any child 16 years of age or older, and up to 3 helpers approved by Self-Help Enterprises.

 4. When does the construction of my home take place?